nbuonin/buonincontri.org/projects.md

 permalink: /projects/
 ---
 ## Projects
-I have worked on projects that span a wide range of topics and technologies.
+My projects span a wide range of topics, technologies, and audiences.

 ### Locus Tempus
 {% include image.html filename="locus-tempus.png" caption="The user interface of Locus Tempus" %}
 {% include project-link.html url="https://locustempus.ctl.columbia.edu" text="Site" %} {% include project-link.html url="https://github.com/ccnmtl/locustempus" text="Repository" %}

-{% include pills.html items="Python, Django, Django Rest Framework, TypeScript, React, Webpack, Cypress, LTI" %}
+{% include pills.html items="Python, Django, Django Rest Framework, MyPy, TypeScript, React, Webpack, Cypress, LTI" %}

-I am the lead developer of Locus Tempus, a plaform for any instructor at Columbia Univiersity to create map-based assignments for thier students.
-The site is built with Python and Django as well as TypeScript and React for the mapping environments.
+I am the lead developer of Locus Tempus, a platform for any instructor at Columbia University to create map-based assignments for their students.
+The site is built with Python and Django.
+TypeScript and React is used to implement interactive mapping environments.
 It integrates with Columbia's learning management system via LTI to authenticate users and route them to their course spaces.
 It uses Mapbox and DeckGL, a WebGL-powered framework for visualizing data layers on maps.

 ### Fernande Brielh Decruck
 {% include image.html filename="fbd.png" caption="The homepage for Fernande Breilh Decruck" %}